 Starting in Groningen

 In Groningen, the MEME programme is integrated into the Top Programme Evolutionary Biology, a special variant of the MSc programme Ecology & Evolution.
-In the first semester, students participate in three intense 6- or 7-week courses (10 ECTS credits each):
+The first semester consists of four mandatory courses and a colloquium which is mandatory for a degree from Groningen:

-- Behavioural Ecology & Evolution – A practical-oriented course taking an evolutionary approach to the study of behaviour.
+- Behaviour, Ecology & Evolution (8 ECTS) – A practical-oriented course taking an evolutionary approach to the study of behaviour.
 It also teaches the basic skills for performing an independent research project: formulating a relevant and timely hypothesis; finding literature on background and context; collecting data; analysing data; presenting the results; writing a scientific article.

-- Genomics in Ecology and Evolution – The objective of this course is to introduce students to the role of genomics, as it applies to fundamental questions in ecology and evolution.
+- Genomics in Ecology and Evolution (8 ECTS) – The objective of this course is to introduce students to the role of genomics, as it applies to fundamental questions in ecology and evolution.
 Topics include genome evolution, adaptation, speciation, functional diversity genotype-phenotype interactions and conservation.

 Starting in Uppsala